Farfetch/kafkaflow/README.md

 ## Usage

-See the [samples](/samples) folder to see Consumer and Consumer samples
+See the [samples](/samples) folder to see Producer and Consumer samples

 ## Contributing